Korunil/navisight/README.md

 # Citation

-If you use NAVISIGHT in academic work, please cite:
+If you use NaviSight in academic work, please cite:

 ```bibtex
 @article{korupoju2026navisight,